 - The amount of miles driven by large trucks increased by 1.5 percent in 2014.
 That increase in miles, coupled with the decrease in truck-involved crashes, brought the truck-involved fatality rate down to 1.40 per 100 million miles.
 That makes for a 2.9 percent decline from 2013 and a total decline of 40.1 percent since 2004.

 - The number of large trucks that were involved in fatal crashes decreased to 3,744 in 2014.
 That number is down 5 percent from 2013 to 2014 and down 23.6 percent since 2004

 - The injury crash rate for large trucks, which is currently 0.29 per 100 million miles, continues to be about half that of passenger vehicles at 0.58 per 100 million miles.

 - Speed is still the top driver-related factor in fatal crashes.
 That’s why the ATA has advocated returning to a 65 mph national speed limit and the mandatory use of electronic devices that would limit the top speed of large trucks.

 These annual reports help us to see our industry is continuing in the right direction.

 While we like to see and share the news from reports like this, we know that putting safety first is a daily emphasis.
-If you have questions about this trucking safety article or about becoming an owner operator for PFS, contact us today.
+If you have questions about this trucking safety article or about becoming an Owner Operators and Lease Purchasers for PFS, contact us today.

 Did you enjoy this post?
 Share it!